-All regular prescriptions can be collected the next working day after 15:00.
+All regular prescriptions can be collected after 48hours.
 Please ensure that you order in plenty of time and remember to take weekends and bank holidays into account.
 For example requests made after 6pm, weekends or a public holiday, are actioned by the staff on the next working day, i.e ordered Saturday, next working day Monday.

-Requests can also be made online letter, fax, phone (available 24 hours), or in person.
+Requests can also be made online through patient access (available 24 hours)- you will need a PIN code for this (ask reception for this code) phone or in person.
 Letters for repeat requests should enclose a stamped addressed envelope for return.
 Please remember it is your responsibility to ensure you order your repeat medication on time, always allow extra time for weekends and public holidays, and also in the event of postal and/or technical problems.

 Please do not phone to confirm if your prescription is ready.
 All repeat medication requests made, are available for collection after two full working days.
 Non-repeat medication (Special) requests are not automatically issued, when you attend to uplift your repeat medication you will be notified if your request has been authorised, if your request has been declined you may require to see your Doctor to further discuss your request.
 Please do not request Special Request items if using a S.A.E (self addressed envelope) method, as your request may be declined by your Doctor.

 When you are discharged from hospital you should normally receive five days supply of medication.